munin-monitoring/PyMunin3/README.md

 _PyMunin3_ is free software made available under the terms of the _GPL License Version 3_.

-See the _COPYING_ file that accompanies the code for full licensing information.
+See the LICENSE file that accompanies the code for full licensing information.

 ## Download